50 Awful Health Habits Everyone Still Does—But Shouldn't!

 For decades, we were taught to fear all kinds of fat in foods.
 Those days are long gone.
 Foods marked "low-fat" are often high in carbs and sugar that fail to fill you up, making you ultimately consume more calories.

-The Remedy Rx: Make sure you come home from your next shopping trip with "good" fats — fatty fish, olive oil, nuts and avocados — instead of Snackwell's.
+The Rx: Make sure you come home from your next shopping trip with "good" fats — fatty fish, olive oil, nuts and avocados — instead of Snackwell's.

 You Haven't Eaten Fish This Week